arash039/arash039/README.md

     - [arachinda](https://github.com/arash039/python-projects/tree/main/arachnida): spider- a web picture scraper & scorpion- a tool to show image metadata
     - [ft_otp](https://github.com/arash039/python-projects/tree/main/ft_otp): a command line otp generator
     - [stckholm](https://github.com/arash039/python-projects/tree/main/stockholm): a simple software to encrypt files in a specific directory
+  - DevOps:
+      - [inception](https://github.com/arash039/inception):  a system administration project that focuses on using Docker to automate set up a small infrastructure composed of different services.
+      - [trsnsendence]([https://github.com/arash039/ft_transcendence](https://github.com/arash039/ft_transcendence?tab=readme-ov-file#devops):  integrate the ELK stack for log management and Prometheus and Grafana for monitoring and performance visualization

 <!---
 arash039/arash039 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.